koordinates/kart/docs/DATASETS_v3.md

 The main improvement of Datasets V2 is that the schema of a table can be changed in isolation without having to rewrite every row in the table.
 Rows that were written with a previous schema are adapted to fit the current schema when read.
 See [DATASETS_v1](DATASETS_v1.md) for more information on the previous system.

 To upgrade a Kart repository to the latest supported repository structure, run `kart upgrade SOURCE DEST` where `SOURCE` is the path to the existing repo, and `DEST` is the path to where the upgraded repo will be created.
+This will rewrite your repository history — all commit information is preserved but the commit identifiers will all change.
+Merging changes across upgrades will not work out.

 The following is a technical description of Datasets V3.